miki151/keeperrl_wiki/Gameplay/Roguelike/How_to_win_as_an_Adventurer.md

     cool-down, so just retreat and come back in a few turns.
 Make sure you are wearing your telepathy helm if you have one.
 -   Trap him if you can.
 Choose your moment and take your chance.
 Go invisible if at all possible.
-Speed yourself.
-Buff strength and dex.
+Speed and buff yourself.
     Go kill him to win the game.

 [MainPage](/keeperrl_wiki/ "wikilink")>>[Gameplay](/keeperrl_wiki/Gameplay "wikilink")>>[Roguelike](/keeperrl_wiki/Roguelike "wikilink")